klaudiosinani/hyper-pokemon/readme.md

 Come over to our [Gitter](https://gitter.im/hyper-pokemon/Lobby) to share your thoughts on the project or to just say hi!

+Track the creation/progress of all themes on our [Trello board](https://trello.com/b/pg3NWkan)!

 All of the wonderful Pokémon backgrounds were created by the amazing [Teej/TopHat](https://pldh.net/gallery/the493).

 Inspired by the original [Pokemon-Terminal](https://github.com/LazoCoder/Pokemon-Terminal) project.